AkhilRangpariya/Spotify-Clone-App/README.md

 ###  npm test
 Launches the test runner in the interactive watch mode.
-See the section about running tests for more information.
+Please take a look at the section about running tests for more information.

 ###  npm run build
 Builds the app for production to the build folder.